 Community Development & Mental Health

 After graduation, in 2011, I worked in community development in the North End, where I have lived for most of the past 20 years, and got a clear sense of the links between individuals, communities and broader social and political issues.
 Soon afterwards, I started working in crisis services and community mental health in the Interlake and NorthEastman region.
 Later, I took a casual position as a mental health clinician at the Crisis Response Centre in the Health Sciences Centre complex, where I still work.

 MSW program & ‘White’ Social Workers

 I started the Masters of Social Work Program at the University of Manitoba in 2014 and completed my coursework in 2015.
 I’ve now completed my thesis which is about racial identity awareness among ‘white’ social workers, and graduated in 2018.

 Private Practice with Individuals and Couples

-I started in private practice four years ago and have loved working with individuals from all walks of life.
+I started in private practice five years ago and have loved working with individuals from all walks of life.
 I feel incredibility privileged to have been invited into the lives of the people who come to talk to me and to have the opportunity to witness their strength and courage.